 New Balance 550: Recreating a timeless classic

 The Boston-based brand dropped the modernized NB 550 to pay homage to the '90s basketball generation.
 Being a part of the brand's core line of sneakers, the NB 550 remains faithful to its original details - uncomplicated and polished.
-And to add some modern hints, the brand dressed this sneaker in different hues giving users the luxury of picking which NB 550 colorway fits their style.
+And to add some modern hints, this sneaker is dressed in different hues giving users the luxury of picking which NB 550 colorway fits their style.

 Simple and versatile flair

 The 550 is not a brand new silhouette as it was initially unveiled in 1989 as basketball footwear.
-It features a clean and adaptable look reminiscent of the famous and luxurious Louis Vuitton Trainer.
+It has a clean and adaptable look reminiscent of the famous and luxurious Louis Vuitton Trainer.
+This pair looks great when paired with countless attires - from denim jeans and work days to cargo pants for weekend adventures.

 After many uses, this model remains unscathed, giving credit to its high-quality leather upper, mudguard-overlaid toe box, and thick rubber outsole.